peena5370/Learning-Projects/learning_materials/contents/learning.md

-### Command for generating keystore file using java keytool
+### Command for generating keystore file using java keytool and openssl

 - Generate keystore command
 ```shell